Miloš Bajić

-Miloš Bajić (born 27 April 1994) is a Bosnian-Herzegovinian footballer.
+Miloš Bajić (born 27 April 1994) is a Bosnian footballer who plays as a forward.

-Club career
+Career

 OFK Beograd

 Before signing his first professional contract, Bajić was the highest-scoring player in the entire OFK Beograd youth system for players up to 17 years of age.
-He made his professional debut with OFK Beograd against Red Star Belgrade on November 5, 2011 at the age of 17.
+He made his professional debut with OFK Beograd against Red Star Belgrade on 5 November 2011 at the age of 17.

 Napredak Kruševac

-On January 15, 2012, OFK Beograd moved Bajić to FK Napredak Kruševac.
+On 15 January 2012, OFK Beograd moved Bajić to FK Napredak Kruševac.
 By the end of the year, he had built a reputation as an exciting prospect with his frequent goal-scoring at such a young age.
-On October 20, 2012, in a 5-0 win against Sloga Kraljevo, Bajić played only one of 90 minutes of gametime and still scored a goal.
+On 20 October 2012, in a 5–0 win against Sloga Kraljevo, Bajić played only one of 90 minutes of gametime and still scored a goal.

 Mladost Lučani

 Bajič joined Mladost Lučani in summer 2015.